strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 Next, we have to enable and configure the HTTP part of the bridge.
 Its configuration options always start with the `http.` prefix.
 We have to enable the HTTP bridge by setting `http.enabled` to `true`.
-And we also need to configure the host on which the HTTP bridge will listen and the port.
+And we also need to configure the host and port on which the HTTP bridge will listen.
 Since we want the bridge to be available only to the other containers running in the same Pod, we will tell it to listen only on the local interface by setting `http.host` to `127.0.0.1`.
 And we set the port on which it will listen to `8080`.
 This port has to be unique within the whole Pod.